 Philosophically, Chaos Magic bears a resemblance to Taoism and Zen with a strong dose of the Sanskrit Siddhi.
 Success hinges on self-annihilation of the Self stripped bare to the Non-Self (Anatta) or Death of the Ego, so there is a lot in common with the Nagarjuna and Madhyamaka schools of Zen.
 It has been said the effect of a Zen Buddhist Koan on the discursive mind is a small taste of what a Chaos Magician seeks.
 The practice of Chaos Magic can be destablizing because it's designed to deconstruct belief.
 Like psychedelic drugs, it can drastically alter your reality.

 Because all dualism is an illusion Chaos Magic does not discriminate between so called "white" or "black" magic, say such as seen through the eyes of a Diablero for example, a shaman-sorcerer with an evil bent said to be the type teacher of Don Juan Matus who Carlos Castaneda apprenticed under.
 Being morally neutral, Chaos Magic is probably not for those who have not already come up with a well-developed code of personal ethics.
 Chaos Magicians are sometimes defined as "black magic" magicians, but NOT as defined by those who see the dark side of existence as merely "evil".
 As with Kali Ma, the Black Goddess of Hinduism, who takes away the darkness from every individual who strives in the path of perfection by performing the spiritual disciplines of purifying austerities.
-Just as all the colors of the spectrum mix into black, yet still black remains black, so too, Kali, who is completely Dark, Unknowable, takes away all the Darkness, yet She, Herself, remains unchanged.
+Physical light has all the colors of the spectrum, but until it falls against an object and seen or comes upon a receiving organism or receptive apparatus so designed to do so it remains black as the night sky --- yet around it still black remains black.
+So too, Kali, who is completely Dark, Unknowable, takes away all the Darkness, yet She, Herself, remains unchanged.
 If their magic is "black", it is because it deals with that which is dark and hidden.